Phenomenological quantum mechanics: I. Phenomenology of quantum observables: Phenomenology of sequential measurement experiments

-When measurements are described by inconsistent distributions, like in quantum mechanics, observables do not have to have a definite value at each instant of time.
-Then, there is no reason why such a non-classical system would possess an elementary observable, and thus, not every device measuring its observables has to be described by a probability distribution of the form~\eqref{eq:classical_measurement}.
-This crucial categorical difference between quantum and classical observables, inevitably leads to some unintuitive (for a classical observer) experimental results.
+If the classical-like trajectory-based formalism is ruled out for quantum mechanics, what kind of formal structures would be compatible with its phenomenology?
+Notice that when measurements are not constrained by the consistency conditions, like in quantum mechanics, there is no longer a reason for observables to have a definite value at each instant of time.
+If this is the case, then observables in such a non-classical system must not be equivalent, and thus, not every sequential measurement has to be described by a probability distribution of the form~\eqref{eq:classical_measurement}.
+This categorical difference between quantum and classical observables can be potentially exploited to uncover the underlying structure of quantum theory.

-One key example is observed in the following scenario.
-Consider an experiment in which, at some point in the sequence, instead of the device measuring the observable $F_j$, the experimenter deploys an $\fbarsb{F}{j}$-device that measures the same observable but with less definition, that is, a \textit{coarse-grained} variant of the fine-grained $F_j$-device.
+To this end, consider an experiment in which, at some point in the sequence, instead of deploying the device measuring the observable $F_j$, the experimenter deploys an $\fbarsb{F}{j}$-device that measures the same observable but with less definition, that is, a \textit{coarse-grained} variant of the fine-grained $F_j$-device.
 In more formal terms, the coarse-graining can be described as follows: given any $\fbar{f}\in\Omega(\fbarsb{F}{j})$, there exists a subset $\omega(\fbar{f})\subseteq\Omega(F_j)$ such that, if the $F_j$-device reads out any of the values $f\in\omega(\fbar f)\subseteq\Omega(F_j)$, then, all else being equal, the $\fbarsb{F}{j}$-device deployed in place of the $F_j$-device displays the result $\fbar{f}\in\Omega(\fbarsb{F}{j})$.
 The relationship between the coarse- and fine-grained device is then summarized by the \textit{resolution},

 As the concept of coarse-grained measurements will prove to be a crucial ingredient of various observations, we introduce here a short-hand notation that should make the subsequent analysis more transparent.
-Let $\omega(\fbarsb{f}{j}) = \{ f_j', f_j'',\ldots,f_j^{(k_j)}\}$; then, for sequences of $\fbarsb{F}{j}$-device readouts, we write
+Let $\omega(\fbarsb{f}{j}) = \{ f_j', f_j'',\ldots,f_j^{(k_j)}\}$ so that $\fbarsb{f}{j}$ is one of the results displayed by $\fbarsb{F}{j}$-device, and $f_j',\ldots,f_j^{(k_j)}$ are the corresponding fine-grained values the device coarse-grains over.
+Then, for sequences of $\fbarsb{F}{j}$-device readouts, we will use the symbol $\vee$ to explicitly indicate in-line the alternative fine-grained values

 Physically, the concept of coarse-grained device can be visualized with the following model of measurement.
 Suppose that the $F$-device operates by first analyzing the measured system into distinct components (e.g., magnetic field gradient splits the beam of spinful particles into spatially dislocated sub-beams), then detecting the presence of individual components (e.g., by scattering the light with short enough wavelength), and finally reversing the analysis step by recombining the components (e.g., inverse the magnetic field gradient).
 The coarse-grained $\fbar{F}$-device would perform the same pre-detection analysis and post-detection synthesis, but its actual detection method would count a number of components as one individual (e.g., by using light with a longer wavelength).